-on-site clinical team work with teachers and support staff to provide a 'Zones of Regulation' curriculum, which is delivered by classroom staff throughout the school day.
+The on-site clinical team work with teachers and support staff to provide a 'Zones of Regulation' curriculum, which is delivered by classroom staff throughout the school day.
 This helps pupils to understand and regulate their own emotions, develop appropriate coping strategies and achieve personal targets as set out in pupil EHCPs, PEPs and Boxall profiles.
 Pupils have access to on-site sensory areas and safe spaces throughout the school day in order to support their self-regulation of emotions and behaviour.
 Pupils are offered group or individual therapeutic sessions, as appropriate to their needs.

-4.11 Physical Education
+4.11 | Physical Education

 All pupils access PE lessons at our School with physical well-being being seen as a priority.
-Lessons mostly take place on the Multi-Use Games Area but some may also take place off-site e.g. swimming.
-We also offer PE as an option subject at KS4-5 for those pupils who would like to pursue a related qualification.
+Lessons take place at Norton Sports Charity facilities.
+Some may also take place off-site e.g. swimming, skiing.

-4.12 PSHE, Citizenship and Careers Education
+4.12 | PSHE, Citizenship and Careers Education